alonremer/Speech-Emotion-Recognition-Model-Comparison/README.md

-# Speech Emotion Recognition - Comparison
+# Speech Emotion Recognition - Model Comparison

-This project compares the performance of two approaches, speech model using embeddings as **Wav2Vec2** and spectrogram-based approach using model as **ResNet18**, for speech emotion recognition using the CREMA-D dataset.
-The goal is to evaluate the effectiveness of both models in classifying different emotions from audio recordings.
+This project investigates and compares the performance of two distinct approaches to speech emotion recognition using the **CREMA-D** dataset: the **Wav2Vec2** model, which leverages embeddings, and a spectrogram-based approach using **ResNet18**.
+The primary objective is to evaluate the effectiveness of each model in accurately classifying emotions from audio recordings.

 ## Table of Contents
 - [Project Overview](#project-overview)